codepath/android_guides/DBFlow-Guide.md

 #### Using with Gson Library

-If you intend to use DBFlow with the [[Gson|Leveraging-the-Gson-Library]] library, you may get `StackOverflow` errors when trying to use Java objects that extend from `BaseModel`.
+If you intend to use DBFlow with the [[Gson|Leveraging-the-Gson-Library]] library, you may get `StackOverflowError` exceptions when trying to use Java objects that extend from `BaseModel`.
 In order to avoid these issues, you need to exclude the `ModelAdapter` class, which is a field included with [BaseModel](https://github.com/Raizlabs/DBFlow/blob/master/dbflow/src/main/java/com/raizlabs/android/dbflow/structure/BaseModel.java#L45):

 ```java